Virgilio Rodríguez Macal: Biography

-Macal was born on June 28, 1916 in Guatemala City.
+Macal was born on June 28, 1916, in Guatemala City.
 He is considered one of the most popular novelists in Central American literature.
 Many of his works are based in the departments of Alta Verapaz and Baja Verapaz and are noted for displaying his factual knowledge of the fauna and traditions and the richness of his characters and locations.

 His most acclaimed work is his novel La mansión del pájaro serpiente which has been translated into several languages.
-His personality, like that of men born in the early decades of the twentieth century, was influenced by the long dictatorship of Jorge Ubico, the revolution of 1944 and by the so-called liberation movements which occurred in 1954.
+His personality, like that of many men born in the early decades of the twentieth century in Guatemala, was influenced by the long dictatorship of Jorge Ubico, the revolution of 1944 and by the so-called liberation movements which occurred in 1954.

 Macal also served some time as a diplomat, and was a consul in Barcelona, Spain.
 Later Rodriguez Macal, settled in Santiago, Chile for many years, and was a frequent collaborator of the great newspaper El Mercurio.
 Later, residing in Guatemala, he was the director of Diario de Centroamérica.

+He died on February 13, 1964.

 Noted books

 Guayacán

-This book contains some similarities with the author's life as the main character Valentine Ochaeta returns after several years studying abroad, his hometown, with a suitcase full of hopes and dreams that are contrary to the reality of their families who are in misery.
-This forces the subject of the novel to become more adventurous in the jungles of Peten as he seeks fortune out of the plight of his family.
+This book reflects some similarities with the author's life, as the main character, Valentine Ochaeta, returns after several years studying abroad, to his hometown, with a suitcase full of hopes and dreams which are contrary to the reality of their families, who are in misery.
+This forces the subject of the novel to become more adventurous in the jungles of Petén as he seeks fortune out of the plight of his family.
 Through this journey he explores the roots of Guatemala history and their ancestors as he matures and becomes a man.

-The novel addresses the issues facing the hopes and dreams experienced by the young juveniles juxtaposed against the stark reality that confronts them as an adult.
-The novel won the Central sciences, Literature and Fine Arts Award on September 15, 1953.
+The novel addresses issues of adjustment as one ages by juxtaposing the aspirations of young juveniles against the stark reality which gradually confronts them as they become adults.
+The novel won the Central sciences, Literature and Fine Arts Award on September 15, 1953, and a prize from the Association of Journalists of Guatemala.